Other symptom checker links:

 Muscle inflammation can be caused by repetitive strain, lack of muscle activity, or a direct muscle injury.
 When muscles are stressed or injured, they often form tender“trigger points” that feel like dense tight knots in the muscle tissue.

-What does a trigger point feel like
+What does a trigger point feel like?

 Trigger points feel like little marbles or knots just under your skin.
 When pressing on trigger points, many people feel no pain or discomfort.
 Sometimes, trigger points become very sensitive, and some people feel significant pain in areas where they have trigger points.

-Will trigger points ever go away
+Will trigger points ever go away?

 And untreated trigger points can last forever.
-No one really knows why a trigger point would ever go away, or why it would stop once its started.
+No one really knows why a trigger point would ever go away, or why it would stop once it’s started.
 Fortunately, they often do go away. … While the injury heals, trigger point pain overstays its welcome.

-Does everyone have trigger points
+Does everyone have trigger points?

 Trigger points are discrete, focal, hyperirritable spots located in a taut band of skeletal muscle.
 They produce pain locally and in a referred pattern and often accompany chronic musculoskeletal disorders.
 Acute trauma or repetitive microtrauma may lead to the development of stress on muscle fibers and the formation of trigger points.
 Patients may have regional, persistent pain resulting in a decreased range of motion in the affected muscles.
 These include muscles used to maintain body posture, such as those in the neck, shoulders, and pelvic girdle.
-Trigger points may also manifest as a tension headache, tinnitus, temporomandibular joint pain, decreased the range of motion in the legs, and low back pain.
+Trigger points may also manifest as a tension headache, tinnitus, temporomandibular joint pain, decreased range of motion in the legs, and low back pain.
 Palpation of a hypersensitive bundle or nodule of muscle fiber of harder than normal consistency is the physical finding typically associated with a trigger point.
 Palpation of the trigger point will elicit pain directly over the affected area and/or cause radiation of pain toward a zone of reference and a local twitch response.
 Various modalities, such as the Spray and Stretch technique, ultrasonography, manipulative therapy, and injection, are used to inactivate trigger points.
-Trigger-point injection has been shown to be one of the most effective treatment modalities to inactivate trigger points and provide prompt relief of symptoms.
+The trigger-point injection has been shown to be one of the most effective treatment modalities to inactivate trigger points and provide prompt relief of symptoms.

 About 23 million persons, or 10 percent of the U.S. population, have one or more chronic disorders of the musculoskeletal system.
 Musculoskeletal disorders are the main cause of disability in the working-age population and are among the leading causes of disability in other age groups.
 Myofascial pain syndrome is a common painful muscle disorder caused by myofascial trigger points.
 This must be differentiated from fibromyalgia syndrome, which involves multiple tender spots or tender points.3 These pain syndromes are often concomitant and may interact with one another.